 Surface-grafting polymers: from chemistry to organic electronics

-Surface-grafting polymer, also known as polymer brush, has become an important tool for surface modification or functionalization.
-The strong covalent bond between the polymer brushes and the surface endow polymer brushes with several unique characteristics: precisely control of surface property by the grafting process, better stability, easier for patterning process and so on.
-Thus, during the past decades, surface-grafting polymers are gradually playing important roles for the developments of organic electronic devices, such as OFETs, OLEDs, OPVs, and so on.
-In this article, we will comprehensively review the recent progresses about surface-grafting polymers, including their formation process and the utilization of surface-grafting polymers as functional materials of insulators, conductors and semiconductors in versatile organic electronic devices.
-Then, we will outlook the promising future of surface-grafting polymers in organic electronics.
+Surface-grafting polymers, also known as polymer brushes, have become an important tool for surface modification or functionalization.
+The strong covalent bond between the polymer brushes and the surface endow polymer brushes with several unique characteristics: precise control of surface property by the grafting process, better stability, easier patterning and so on.
+Thus, during the past few decades, surface-grafting polymers have gradually played an important role in the development of organic electronic devices, such as OFETs, OLEDs, OPVs, and so on.
+In this article, we will comprehensively review the recent progress in surface-grafting polymers, including their formation process and the utilization of surface-grafting polymers as functional materials of insulators, conductors and semiconductors in versatile organic electronic devices.
+Then, we will provide an outlook on the promising future of surface-grafting polymers in organic electronics.

 - This article is part of the themed collection: Materials Chemistry in Tianjin University